Carson Kressley

 Carson Kressley (born November 11, 1969) is an American television personality, actor, and designer.
 Beginning in 2003, he appeared in the Bravo series Queer Eye for the Straight Guy.
 He was also the motivational host of the TV show How to Look Good Naked and OWN's Carson Nation and a contestant on season 13 of Dancing with the Stars.

 Since 2015, Kressley has been a judge on RuPaul's Drag Race.
 Beginning in October 2018, he teamed up with former Queer Eye colleague Thom Filicia for a new series called Get a Room with Carson & Thom on Bravo.
 The series followed the two as Thom mentored Carson in the interior design business, and featured two clients in each episode.
 The show lasted one ten-episode season on Bravo, with the final episode broadcast on December 22, 2018.
+Kressley has also starred in six seasons on the acclaimed Food Network series BBQ BRAWL as head judge and host.

 Early life and education

 Kressley was born in Allentown, Pennsylvania, and raised in nearby Orefield, Pennsylvania.
 His family raised ponies.
 He competed in equestrian events from an early age and was a member of the U.S. World Cup Saddle Seat equitation team in 1999.
 One of his horses won a World Championship in 2009.

 He graduated from Northwestern Lehigh High School in New Tripoli, Pennsylvania, in 1987.
 In 1991, he earned a bachelor's degree from Gettysburg College, where he was elected to Phi Beta Kappa and was a member of Alpha Phi Omega, a service fraternity.